 Evolution of Communication Systems:

-1. Worldwide phylogeny of fireflies and evolution of signal mode.
-In collaboration with Seth Bybee (Brigham Young University) and Marc Branham (University of Florida) we are generating a world-wide genus-level firefly phylogeny to study signal evolution (light signals, pheromones) and associated sensor morphology in this beetle family.
+2. Worldwide phylogeny of fireflies and evolution of signal mode.
+In collaboration with Seth Bybee (Brigham Young University) and Marc Branham (University of Florida) we are utilizing our AHE probe set to generate a world-wide genus-level firefly phylogeny and study signal evolution (light signals, pheromones) and associated sensor morphology across this beetle family.

 4. Biogeography of fireflies.
 In collaboration with Jim Lloyd (University of Florida) we are investigating the biogeography of North American fireflies.
-The species-distributions of the ~150 North American firefly species differ widely in location and area.
-Our research will identify physical (elevation, precipitation and temperature, vegetation cover, etc.) and biological (congeners, other firefly genera, firefly predators, etc.) variables that best explain the biogeography of NA firelies.
+The species-distributions of the ~150 North American (NA) firefly species differ widely in location and area.
+Our research aims to identify physical (elevation, precipitation and temperature, vegetation cover, etc.) and biological (congeners, other firefly genera, firefly predators, etc.) variables that explain the biogeography of NA fireflies.